bruce-hill/tomo/api/paths.md

 Path.by_line : func(path: Path -> func(->Text?)?)
 ```

-Returns an iterator that can be used to iterate over a file one line at a time, or returns a null value if the file could not be opened.
+Returns an iterator that can be used to iterate over a file one line at a time, or returns none if the file could not be opened.

 Argument | Type | Description | Default
 ---------|------|-------------|---------
 path | `Path` | The path of the file.  | -

-**Return:** An iterator that can be used to get lines from a file one at a time or a null value if the file couldn't be read.
+**Return:** An iterator that can be used to get lines from a file one at a time or none if the file couldn't be read.

 **Example:**